adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 1. `./urlDisabled` - defines whether or not URL input is disabled in the edit dialog.
 2. `./embeddablesDisabled` - defines whether or not embeddables are disabled in the edit dialog.
-1. `./htmlDisabled` - defines whether or not free-form html input disabled in the edit dialog.
+1. `./htmlDisabled` - defines whether or not free-form HTML input is disabled in the edit dialog.
 3. `./allowedEmbeddables` - defines the embeddables that are allowed to be selected by an author when embeddables are not disabled.

 ### Edit Dialog Properties
 The following JCR properties are used:

 1. `./type` - defines the input type to use.
-Types include URL, embeddable and html.
+Types include URL, embeddable and HTML.
 2. `./url` - defines the URL of the widget to embed.
 3. `./embeddableResourceType` - defines the resource type of an embeddable.
 4. `./html` - defines a HTML string to embed.